npmaling/genealogicng-code/README.md

-# genealogicng-code
+# genealogicng
-A genealogy program based on the GenTech data model.
+A genealogy program based on the GenTech Genealogical Data Model.
 Initial development on the database started April 2023.
-Planning docs and SQL info are in another repository here.
+Planning docs and SQL info are in another repository here on GitHub.

+## Contributions

+Contributions are welcome.